ffrouin/docker/shipyard/README.md

 /etc/init.d or maybe /opt/docker.

+In order shipyard to start automatically on system boot you should call shipyard-managment script from /etc/rc.local.

 ## How to deploy it

 First you need Docker, If you don't have it installed on your system